jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Legacy code isn't the problem.
 It's all the technical debt in the legacy code that's the problem._ ― Jim Humelsine

+# Prevention

+_Rarely is anyone thanked for the work they did to prevent the disaster that didn’t happen._ – Mikko Hypponen

+_Some of those firefighters were also the arsonists._ – Dave T., coworker and friend, who whispered this to me at a Department Meeting after several developers were given The Firefighter Award by our Department Head for their heroric efforts in fixing issues in production.

+_A good lifeguard never gets wet.
+A bad lifeguard gets his name in the paper._ – My RedCross Lifeguard Instructor when I was as teenager

 # Documentation